note: hard copies of the Mini Show Guide for Entrants are available at club meetings

 Care should be taken to have adequate water in the container.
 At the show, check again because during transportation some may have spilled.

 Flowers used in flower arrangements or displays should be well conditioned.
-They do not have to be home grown, they can be purchased or obtained from a neighbouring garden or from the wild.
 It is best to use an odd number of flowers.
-The arrangement should be in proportion to the size of the container regardless of its size.
+The arrangements should be in proportion to the size of the container regardless of its size.

 Collection.
 This is an assembly, usually not less than five kinds of and/or various varieties of flowers in one exhibit.
 There may be more than one of some or all varieties.
 Sometimes a collection may not fit into a class in which case it might be shown in the unlisted or display class.